pulp/pulp/docs/sphinx/user-guide/installation.rst

 Server
 ------
 .. configure qpid with SSL (jortel knows about this, might have a wiki page about it)
+.. when this happens, add a note to install qpid-cpp-server-ssl

 1. Install the Pulp server and its dependencies.